Maha Thammaracha III: Reign

+Siroch Sittisombut gives his reign as 1398–1419.
 Stone inscription No. 46 describes that the Queen Mother, together with her son "Satṃtec Mahādharrmarājādhipati Śrī Surīyavaṅsa" (Sai Luthai), recaptured Phra Bang (present-day Nakhon Sawan) and Phrae with her army in 762 C.S.
 (1400 A.D.) and then "enjoyed dominion over the entire land of Sri Satchanalai and Sukhothai".
 The reconquest of Phra Bang interrupted the transport of goods from Ayutthaya in a north-south direction.
+The town was an Ayutthayan frontier centre at the time.
+Griswold and Prasert na Nagara read the reverse, and the standing Ayutthaya lost by it, as a cause of the fall of the Uthong house there.

 After the death of King Saen Mueang Ma in the northern neighboring kingdom of Lan Na in 1401, Sai Luthai intervened in its succession dispute on the side of the King's eldest son, Thao Yi Kum Kam.
 He and his army marched into Lan Na.
 However, after seeing a bad omen, he withdrew, took Yi Kum Kam with him, and left him one of his provinces (possibly Kamphaeng Phet) as an appanage.
 Lan Na was ruled by Yi Kum Kam's younger brother Sam Fang Kaen.

 When King Intharacha ascended the throne of Ayutthaya in 1409, one of his first actions was to reconquer Sukhothai as a vassal state.
 The exact date is unknown, but stone inscription 49 was written in 1412 by a Nai Inthara Sorasak, who was probably the resident of the king of Ayutthaya, sent to Sukhothai by King Inthara to secure Ayutthaya's interests against his vassal.
+Griswold and Prasert compared the post with the later yokkrabat, an inspector who could take a complaint past the local ruler to the capital.

-After his death in 1419, his throne was passed onto his son, Maha Thammaracha IV.
+After his death in 1419 his two sons, Phaya Ram and Phaya Ban Mueang, fought over the succession.
+Intharacha of Ayutthaya intervened, and on Charnvit Kasetsiri's account the realm was then divided between the brothers, each ruling under Ayutthaya's suzerainty.
+Ban Mueang held it as Maha Thammaracha IV, Borommapan.
+Chusak Satienpattanodom instead places the settlement in 1408 and has the territory divided among four rulers, with Borommapan at Phitsanulok.